 How perfect.
 Miss Lyon taught me to roar.
 And imaginative, plot-spinning boys taught me soar.

 Oh, friend.
 What’s keeping you inside?
 It can be rough out there, for sure.
 God’s bigger than the people who made you feel small.
 He’s bigger than the person who exploited your good intentions.
 He’s bigger than the snub.
-Bigger than the tattered reputation.
+Bigger than the reputational hit.
 Bigger than your fears that you won’t fit in or you’ll be found out a fraud.
 Bigger than our enemy the devil, an accuser who loves it when we listen to his lies louder than God’s truths.

 The thing about hallways at recess is, they’re empty.
 It’s safer there.
 But empty hallways are echo chambers that bounce our fears and failures back to us.
 They rob us of life and purpose and influence.